eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart.md

 ### Release the Vehicle App to push it to the container registry

 - Open the `Code` page of your repository on GitHub.com and click on `Create a new release` in the Releases section on the right side
-- Enter a version and click on `Publish release`
+- Enter a version, e.g. v1.0.0, and click on `Publish release` GitHub will automatically create a tag using the version number
-  - Note: you can start the verion with a `v` which will be removed though, e.g. "v1.0.0" will result in a "1.0.0" (see [vesion-without-v](https://github.com/battila7/get-version-action)).
 - The release workflow will be triggered
   - Open `Actions` on the repoitory and see the result